loudmouse/loudmouse/_drafts/myfind-method-with-test-driven-development.markdown

   '6.
 It should not skip holes.': function() {
     fail();
   },
   '7.
-It should return an element': function() {
+If the currentValue passed to the callback returns true, then the function should return that element.': function() {
     fail();
   },
   '8.
-If the currentValue passed to the callback returns true, then the function should return that element.': function() {
+If none of the elements passed as currentValue evaluate to true, then the function should return undefined.': function() {
     fail();
   },
   '9.
-If none of the elements passed as currentValue evaluate to true, then the function should return undefined.': function() {
-    fail();
-  },
-  '10.
 It should not mutate the original array.': function() {
     fail();
   }
   });
 {% endhighlight %}

-### All Red
+### All Red (Failing)

 Now that we have written descriptions for each of the tests and forced them to fail we should see all red, failing tests when we open the file in the console.
 Our goal is to eventually have all green, passing tests.